tasnees/coworking-platform/DEPLOYMENT.md

 2. Create a new project (if you haven't already)
 3. Build a new cluster (free tier available)
 4. Add your connection IP to the IP access list
-5. Create a database user
+5. Create a database user with read/write access
 6. Get your connection string (replace placeholders with your credentials):
    ```
    mongodb+srv://<username>:<password>@<cluster>.mongodb.net/<database>?retryWrites=true&w=majority